Familial Pulmonary Fibrosis Study

 To be eligible for this study you must have at least 2 members of your family diagnosed with Idiopathic Interstitial Pneumonia (IIP).
 You may be included in this number.

 - For affected individuals, we confirm your diagnosis by reviewing your medical records (such as chest CT scans, pulmonary function tests and biopsy results if applicable).
-We also ask for a history questionnaire to be filled out and obtain a sample of blood or tissue for genetic studies.
+We also ask for a medical history questionnaire to be filled out and obtain a sample of blood or tissue for genetic studies.

 - Records are requested on deceased family members who carried the diagnosis of pulmonary fibrosis.